 I might add that one or two years beyond separation or divorce you feel very differently than five years out, or eight years out.
 Moreover, timing for romantic encounters is pertinent; the 30-year old divorcée is in a different position from the 50-year old or 60-year old.
 You may indeed find that you’re content, or as expressed in this Huff Post column, that you are enough.

 Or with time, you may want something more.
 Another chance.
 A different sort of chance.

 So why do we try to find a one-size-fits-all solution when it comes to marriage and divorce?
 Without knowing the circumstances, who are we to judge?
 As women, shouldn’t we be supporting each other through our discoveries as well as our dramas?

-I love being a woman; I love sharing life with a man.
-It’s easier in some ways to be on my own.
-It’s easier in others when I am part of a couple.
+I love being a woman, and I love sharing my life with a man when that’s possible.
+We all live with trade-offs; it’s easier in some ways to be on my own, and easier in others when I am part of a couple.

 I also recognize the particular emotional and societal challenges for men in our murky, mixed-up millennial culture.
 But I will say that I don’t see the men tearing into each other with accusatory rhetoric, waving their wagging fingers, or judging as a matter of course — when it comes to issues that warrant compassion and an open mind.